petterjuan/agentic-reliability-framework/README.md

 ### 💰 Business Value and ROI

 Quantitative performance metrics, benchmarks, and ROI analyses are derived exclusively from Enterprise deployments and are not disclosed in the OSS distribution.

+## 🔒 Stability Guarantees (v3.3.9+)

+ARF v3.3.9 introduces **hard stability guarantees** for OSS users:

+- ✅ No circular imports
+- ✅ Direct, absolute imports for all public APIs
+- ✅ Pydantic v2 ↔ Dataclass compatibility wrapper
+- ✅ Graceful fallback behavior (no runtime crashes)
+- ✅ Advisory-only execution enforced at runtime

+If you can import it, it is safe to use in production.

 #### Team Productivity